Alluxio/alluxio/docs/en/Running-Alluxio-Fault-Tolerant.md

 In addition to the above configuration settings, Alluxio masters need additional configuration.
 The following variable must be set appropriately in `conf/alluxio-env.sh`:

-    export TACHYON_MASTER_ADDRESS=[externally visible address of this machine]
+    export ALLUXIO_MASTER_ADDRESS=[externally visible address of this machine]

-Also, specify the correct journal folder by setting `alluxio.master.journal.folder` appropriately for `TACHYON_JAVA_OPTS`.
+Also, specify the correct journal folder by setting `alluxio.master.journal.folder` appropriately for `ALLUXIO_JAVA_OPTS`.
 For example, if you are using HDFS for the journal, you can add:

     -Dalluxio.master.journal.folder=hdfs://[namenodeserver]:[namenodeport]/path/to/alluxio/journal